ahmadpgh/simDEF/instruction.md

 ## Future Questions

 We hope simDEF as well as this explanation will help you in your projects and studies.
-If you have any further question, please do not hesitate to email us (corresponding author: Ahmad Pesaranghader; email address: ahmad.pgh@dal.ca)
+If you have any further question, please do not hesitate to email us (corresponding author: Ahmad Pesaranghader; email address: ahmad.pgh@dal.ca), or open an issue on GitHub regarding your doubt.